Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 7850 will be quite a bit (approximately 72%) more effective at anti-aliasing than the Radeon HD 4890 2GB, and able to handle higher screen resolutions better. (explain)
+The Radeon HD 7850 should be quite a bit (approximately 72%) faster with regards to full screen anti-aliasing than the Radeon HD 4890 2GB, and also should be able to handle higher screen resolutions better. (explain)

 Radeon HD 7850 27520 Mpixels/sec